pozzo-research-group/OT2-DOE/README.md

 ## DOE Package Framework:

-### Prepare: This package contains modules which are relate to planning and preparing samples compositions, volumes, stocks and other information prior to OT2 commands.
+### Prepare: This package contains is to modules which are related to planning the experimental space such as samples compositions, volumes, stocks info and other information prior to OT2 commands.

+Currently the workflow of experimental planning in a notebook is generally as follows:
+	1.)
+A csv or excel file is loaded as a dictionary.
+This file will contain all the instructions for both the planning of the experimental space along with the information regarding OT2 specfication.

+- What follows is

+Current module:
+	- CreateSamples: Contains an array of functions from usef

 #### The python package adopts the following two techniques to obtain the temperature profile of the samples and sample holder to determine the melting point of the samples: